 This multi-year grant program provides Michigan public, academic and school libraries with the opportunity to develop innovative programs or services that have the potential to develop into sustainable regional or statewide programs that can benefit a broad range of libraries.
 Programs with strong partnerships between libraries, and/or local community groups or agencies have greater community support, so strong partnerships are a requirement for this grant.
 In a given fiscal year, the Library of Michigan will fund ONE to THREE pilot projects that meet these priorities.

 Congratulations to the 2017 program grantees!
 Dearborn Public Library, Jackson District Library, Wayne State University Libraries and Ypsilanti District Library have all been granted funds for collaborative projects working with underserved populations.
 You can find a description of the grant funded programs here.

 - Provide funding for innovative library services and programs,

 - Create the opportunity to develop sustainable new regional or statewide programs, and

-- Develop partnerships among libraries and/or between libraries and community agencies.
+- Develop partnerships among libraries and/or between libraries and local community agencies.

 Applicants may propose a library program or service in any content area appropriate for library services, such as:

 - To develop an innovative service or program to meet a newly identified community need;